I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtgetsharedprimaryhandle.md

 <p>This function might also return other NTSTATUS values.</p>

 ## -remarks
 <p>The primary surface is typically created by the Microsoft DirectX graphics kernel subsystem (<i>Dxgkrnl.sys</i>) every time the display mode changes (although, in some situations, the shared primary might not exist).
 If an OpenGL application attempts to create a primary surface, it typically must open the existing shared primary.
 To open the shared primary, the OpenGL application must use <b>D3DKMTGetSharedPrimaryHandle</b> to retrieve the global shared handle for the primary surface.</p>

 <p><b>Example</b></p>

-<p>The following code example demonstrates how an OpenGL ICD can use <b>D3DKMTGetSharedPrimaryHandle</b> to create a primary surface by opening the shared handle.</p>

-<p>The primary surface is typically created by the Microsoft DirectX graphics kernel subsystem (<i>Dxgkrnl.sys</i>) every time the display mode changes (although, in some situations, the shared primary might not exist).
-If an OpenGL application attempts to create a primary surface, it typically must open the existing shared primary.
-To open the shared primary, the OpenGL application must use <b>D3DKMTGetSharedPrimaryHandle</b> to retrieve the global shared handle for the primary surface.</p>

-<p><b>Example</b></p>